jmbluethner/lama/README.md

 - The RushB-SP Plugin installed on your CS:GO Server

 ## Bugs, Issues, ...
-If you have any errors, which are definitely not caused by yourself, I'd love to get your error report.
+If you get any errors, which are definitely not caused by yourself, I'd love to get your error report.
 Write me an E-Mail to: git@nighttimedev.com, with 'rushb' as Subject.